 KCRC had also made its mark in the property market in Hong Kong.
 Its first property development project was completed in 1988.
 By 2007, the Corporation had completed eight property developments, with total residential and commercial floor areas of over one million square metres, while providing property management services to seven shopping and commercial facilities.
 KCRC was also the development agent of the Government for over ten property sites along the West Rail.

-Nowadays, KCRC has mainly become a railway asset holder, with responsibility for monitoring that the MTR Corporation Limited complies with the term of the service concession agreement.
-It is now an organization with only a few staff reporting to the Managing Board, generating gross revenue of over HK$2 billion and holding net assets of over HK$55 billion in 2013.
+Nowadays, KCRC has mainly become a railway asset holder, with responsibility for monitoring that the MTRCL complies with the term of the service concession agreement.
+It is now an organization with only a few staff reporting to the Managing Board, generating gross revenue of over HK$3.5 billion and holding net assets of over HK$55.5 billion in 2019.